 Rather watch a video?
 Click here!

 Measure what matters is in many ways a great book.
 I consider it a must-read for anyone new to OKR.
-Unfortunately, there a couple of things that Measure What Matters got entirely wrong.
+Unfortunately, there are a couple of things that Measure What Matters got entirely wrong.

 Problem 1: Confusing outcomes with outputs